Camper van essentials for successful vanlife packing

-However, I know staying active on the journey is one of the most important factors in having a fun trip: exercise keeps you alert on the road, mentally happy, and helps to regulate sleep.
+However, I know staying active during the journey is one of the most important factors in having a fun trip: Movement keeps me mentally sharp and alert during long periods of driving the road.

-Instead of stopping for extra coffee or, worse, a sugary snack, I pull over to do a few stretches, squats or a few jumping jacks to get the blood flowing before hitting the next stretch of road.
+Instead of stopping for extra coffee or, worse, a sugary snack, I pull over to do a few stretches, squats or jumping jacks to get the blood flowing before hitting the next stretch of road.

-Therefore, it is important to save space to carry your bicycle, yoga mat, climbing gear, hiking shoes, or any other gear you need to stay active!
+Therefore, it is important to make space to carry your bicycle, yoga mat, climbing gear, hiking shoes, or any other gear you need to stay active!

 When I used to go on road trips in the car, I fell into the habit of buying something every time I stopped for gas or the bathroom.
 On one extended weekend trip, I bought every single meal on the road.
 Not only was I kicking myself for wasting money, I had also done a great disservice to my energy levels and digestive system.